In Depth Baby Product Reviews Led by a Pediatrician

 For those living in urban areas who frequently travel by taxi or services like Uber, learning to install your seat without the base is critical.
 Also, for traveling on airplanes, the FAA recommends using an approved car seat, calling it the safest way for babies to fly.
 If you use an infant seat on a plane, you'll likely want to install it without the base to avoid carrying the base through the airport.

 There are two belt paths for installing a carrier without the base: European and American.
-Every seat uses at least one way, and some allow both.
-If your carrier has the European path, but your car only has a lap belt, you can use the American method without impacting overall safety.
+Every seat uses at least one way, and some offer a choice between the two without impacting overall safety.

 The American pathway threads the seatbelt across the leg portion of the carrier through the designated pathway.
-This path is straightforward and creates a secure attachment that passes safety regulations in the US.
-This style does not utilize the shoulder strap on the vehicle belt, even if it is there.
+This path is straightforward and creates a secure attachment that meets US safety regulations.
+This style does not use the shoulder strap on the vehicle belt, even if it is there.

 Best Rated Seats for Installation Without the Base

-infant car seat - the chicco fit 2 is one of the easiest seats to use with...
+infant car seat - the pipa is one of the easiest seats to use.

-The Chicco Fit 2 is one of the easiest seats to use with straightforward features.
+The Pipa is one of the easiest seats to use.
+Credit: Matt Lighthart

 Ease of Use

 At first glance, the infant seats seem similar and function virtually identically.
 Not so.
-The contenders in this review differ regarding our ease of use test results.
-Buckles, harness adjustments, handles, and carrier release mechanisms can be frustrating or straightforward and everywhere in between.
+The contenders in this review differ in our ease-of-use testing.
+Buckles, harness adjustments, handles, and carrier release mechanisms can be frustrating, straightforward, or somewhere in between.

 Never Leave Baby in the Carrier Outside of a Vehicle